SJHerkert/Angular_Blog/README.md

 # Features
 User authentication(simple MongoDB based) and CRUD operations.
 Integration with a backend API for data retrieval and manipulation.
-UI components showcasing Angular Material.
+UI components showcasing Angular Material using bootstrap for styling.

 # Purpose
 This repository is a learning resource aimed at exploring the integration of Angular, Node.js, MongoDB, and CRUD operations.
 It is not intended to be a ready-to-run application.

 It has not been finalized in terms of UI design or removal of unused parts.
-It serves as a foundation for understanding Angular, Node.js, and MongoDB, and provides a base for further development.
+It serves as a foundation for understanding Angular, Node.js, and MongoDB, and therefore provides only a base for further development.

 # Notes
-To use this application, you would need to set up a MongoDB instance or use the in-memory database for testing.
+To use this application, you would need to set up a MongoDB instance with relevant tables.

 # Attribution
 This project is based on the tutorial and materials from the book: Getting Started with Angular by Victor Garcia, published by Apress.